-Westport is a charming village with a warm welcome.
+WESTPORT Westport is a charming village with a warm welcome.
 The perfect stop for delving into the charismatic world of friendly small-town Canada.
 The town of Westport offers plenty of activities and is packed with shops and services oozing with hospitality.
 Delve into boutique shops, a fantastic little bakery, cute cafés and coffee shops and ice cream parlours, two nearby golf courses and swimming beaches.
 Nature lovers will be able to enjoy a hike in the Foley Mountain Conservation Area, complete with one of the best views on the Rideau at Spy Rock.

-Stop off at the Sundari Day Spa for a session of R&R with spectacular views over the Westport Pond.
 Wine lovers will then love to follow this up by enjoying a wine tasting at the Scheuermann Winery - complete with spectacular views of the surrounding vineyard and landscape!
-(Open Monday to Wednesday 11am - 6pm / Thursday to Sunday 11am - 8pm, visit scheuermannwinery.com to find out more)
+(Visit scheuermannwinery.com to find out more).
+Westport Brewing Company, located directely on main street of the harbour, is open for lunch and dinner,